NaturalNode/natural/README.md

 Natural provides a partial wrapper over the WordNet database.
-To use it, you'll need to download the sqlite version of the database from http://sourceforge.net/projects/wnsql/files/ and put it somewhere on your system.
+To use it, you'll need to download the sqlite version of the database from http://sourceforge.net/projects/wnsql/files/ or http://wordnet.naturalnode.com/wordnet30-sqlite-1.0.1.zip and put it somewhere on your system.
 Then, pass in the path to the database when calling the WordNet constructor.

 Keep in mind the WordNet integration is to be considered experimental at this point